Status

 Archival Repository

-Used to cover any system that is designed to keep data securely for a defined period of time (often forever) and to make it findable by and available to appropriate parties.
-The terms Repository and Archive have different nuances and are used in a variety of ways in different communities, but here we want to emphasise the commonalities and focus on advice that is relevant to the audience of these protocols.
+Used to cover any system that is designed to keep data securely for a defined period of time (often forever), and to make it findable by and available to appropriate parties.
+The terms Repository and Archive have different nuances and are used in a variety of ways in different communities, but here we want to emphasize the commonalities and focus on advice that is relevant to the audience of these protocols.

 Data Steward or Custodian